 The Steyr AUG has two magazine releases.
 One is a small button placed above the magazine, and the second is a larger button/lever placed behind the magazine.
 I found a use for both magazine releases.
-The small button is better for admin tasks to me.
-If I just got to pop the magazine out of the gun I use the button.
+For me, the small button is better for admin tasks.
+If I just got to pop the magazine out of the gun I use the small button.

 For tactical and speed reloads I used the larger button behind the magazine.
 I had to get used to holding my thumb upwards behind the magazine.
 Positioning your hand this way allowed you to naturally press that button as you grab the magazine.

 My retention reload is simply gripping the fresh reload at the same time I’m grabbing the magazine and pressing the release upwards.
 I pull the depleted magazine out and insert the fresh mag.
 The speed reload goes the same way, except I just rip the depleted magazine out and toss the fresh one in.

 The great complaint that “It’s hard to reload a bullpup” is bullshit — at least with the AUG.
 Once the fresh mag is inserted, grip and rip the charging handle and you are good to go.
 Just a bit of practice and training and you can do it quickly and intuitively.

 The biggest selling point about bullpup platforms like the Steyr Aug NATO is the size savings.
 You can have a gun the size of an SBRed AR without a tax stamp and with a much longer barrel.
 Longer barrels equal greater ballistic performance, less muzzle flash, and a longer effective range.

 Read Next: Steyr Celebrates 40th Anniversary of the AUG with the New STG 77